– on the perils of rolling with Cousin Id

-So one thing my publisher and I agreed upon straight off was to turn the amp up as high as the writer could bear.
 In this post-Fifty Shades age, the readers who might read my book are becoming more jaded, more blasé and demanding in their judgment of what constitutes a ‘sexy’ book.

 Let me start by stating this first: I have an immense respect for the cultural impact of precisely what E. L. James has done: She got women thinking – and talking – about what turns them on to such an extent it’s become a cultural touchstone.
 I’m far less happy that she has hugely misrepresented the inner workings of BDSM, and in so doing given vast numbers of people all sorts of wrong impressions on how such relationships actually work.
 And really livid her heroine is such a passive, naïve nincompoop of a cardboard, two-dimensional ‘character’.